yfwwangyue/malloc_lab/README.md

 # malloclab: writing a dynamic storage allocator

+## DISCLAIMER:

+ * The code contained in this file (mm.c) is my intellectual property and represents my own work.
+ * If you choose to use, modify, or reference this code in any way, you are required to give proper credit
+ * to me as the original author.
+By using this code, you agree to acknowledge my contribution wherever applicable.
+ *
+ * I am not liable for any academic or legal consequences that may arise from the unauthorized or improper use
+ * of this code.
+Please adhere to your institution's academic integrity policies.

 ## Introduction

 **IMPORTANT: You will be required to show a demo as part of this assignment.
 The demo will show 3 parts:**